Agreement signed with Berkeley Summer Sessions to benefit UIC Barcelona students

-The University of California, Berkeley (UC Berkeley) is the top public university in the world according to the most prestigious rankings.
-In 2015, UIC Barcelona become the first UC Berkeley Summer Sessions partner in Spain and is now part of a network of seventy global partners.
+The University of California, Berkeley, is the top state university in the world, according to the most prestigious rankings.
+UIC Barcelona is the first Spanish partner of UC Berkeley Summer Sessions partner and is part of a network of seventy partners worldwide.

 Studying at Berkeley was a unique, enriching experience